c24lilly/495venv_setup/README.md

 (1) Fork this repository.

-(2) You will need to create a new environment with the following packages: python 3.10, nengo 3.2, tensorflow 2.10.1, nengo-dl 3.6.0, nengo-gui, black[jupyter], matplotlib, and scikit-learn.
+(2) You will need to create a new environment with the following packages: python 3.10, nengo 3.2, tensorflow 2.10.1, nengo-dl 3.6.0, nengo-gui, black[jupyter], matplotlib, scikit-learn, and other dependencies.
 The process to do so is to create a new environment, activate the environment, then download the packages using requirements.txt.

 If you are using conda, these commands should do the trick:
 `conda create --name py3.10-nengo3.2 python=3.10` -- This command gives your new environment a name of *py3.10-nengo3.2*